HannesOlszewski/mi102-labs/wordpress-modsecurity-fail2ban/README.md

 - `route.conf` - our actions, here we define what commands are run when `actionban` and `actionunban` are caused
 - Ip banning, when 3x 403 was caused
 - output banned ip-address `sudo zgrep 'Ban' /var/log/fail2ban.log*`
-- output count banned ip-addresses `fail2ban-client status apache_403`
+- output fail2ban status `fail2ban-client status apache_403`

 ### ModSecurity2